docker/docs/opensource/ways/meetups.md

 ## Get started putting on a Docker Meetup

-Now that you are co-organizer of a Docker Meetup Group, here are a few tips and suggestions to help you get started:
+Now that you are a co-organizer of a Docker Meetup Group, here are a few tips and suggestions to help you get started:

 * Attend similar DevOps or Developers Meetups to gain experience and gauge interest in Docker